lukasfischer1998/lukasfischer1998/README.md

 ###

 <p align="center">Hey there!
-I'm Lukas, at the moment I'm a Computer Science Student based in Germany.<br><br>🐞 I've been debugging since 2019 and continually embracing new challenges and learning experiences.<br><br>📚 Currently, I'm dedicated to mastering C, C++, and diving into the world of the Gtk Framework and Low-Level Programming.<br><br>🎯 My immediate goal is to successfully complete a Computer Science related Apprenticeship.
-Meanwhile, I find profound fascination in the intricate world of programming.<br><br>💡 Fun fact: Did you know that the letter designation "C" was chosen as a continuation from the programming language "B," developed at Bell Laboratories?</p>
+I'm Lukas.<br><br>🐞 I've been debugging since 2019 and continually embracing new challenges and learning experiences.<br><br>📚 Currently, I'm dedicated to mastering Webdev based technologies and Leetcode questions<br><br>🎯 My immediate goal is to gain as much knowledge as possible and become a successful dev.<br><br>💡 Fun fact: Did you know that the letter designation "C" was chosen as a continuation from the programming language "B," developed at Bell Laboratories?</p>

 ###